Linushas/TerminalChess/README.md

 # TerminalChess (work in progress)

-Play chess using notation.
+## How to play
 Make a move by first typing the square where the piece you want to move is located, followed with the destination square.
 To castle king-side, enter *0-0* and to castle queen-side, enter *0-0-0*.

-Ex) *e2* + Enter selects the piece located at *e2*, the *e4* + Enter moves the piece to *e4*.
+Ex) *e2* + Enter selects the piece located at *e2*, then *e4* + Enter moves the piece to *e4*.

 ## Building and running:
 1. Add path to project at the end of [build_template](./build_template.sh)